Home Food Preservation

 For more information about canning classes and support in your area, contact your local extension agent.

-More people than ever are growing their own food at home.
-This self-paced virtual course will teach you how to safely preserve your fresh foods for year-round enjoyment using techniques such as canning, freezing, dehydration and fermentation.
+This self-paced virtual course will teach you how to safely preserve your fresh foods for year-round enjoyment using techniques such as canning, freezing, dehydrating and fermenting.

 You'll learn the science behind these techniques and receive step by step guidance on how to do them at home.
-After registering, you can complete the course at your own pace until December 31.
+After registering, you can complete the course at your own pace.

 Online Instructional Videos